brianglass/anastasis/files/sun8m.md

 Another, of Cross and Resurrection.
 Irmos.

-\[Lord who constructed heavenÂ’s vault and builder of the Church, establish me in your love, the pinnacle of all desires, the firm foundation of the faithful, only lover of mankind.\]
+\[Lord who constructed heaven’s vault and builder of the Church, establish me in your love, the pinnacle of all desires, the firm foundation of the faithful, only lover of mankind.\]

 When of old I disobeyed your commandment, Lord, who made me, you made me a strange; having formed me and taught me obedience, reconciling me to yourself through the Crucifixion.